 You can read the enquiry reports and lay summaries here.

 What is it?
 Research shows that around 60% of stillbirths at term and 75% of labour-related harm might be avoided with better care.
 Yet too often when a baby dies the care mother and baby received isn’t robustly examined or reviewed by hospitals to see if anything could have been done to save the baby or prevent harm to the mother.
 Sands started work in 2012 with the Department of Health and a group of experts to develop a framework of questions to guide health professionals through a review process when a baby dies so families get information that’s as clear as it can be about what happened.
 Importantly, we recommended parents are invited to use the review as means of getting answers to any questions they have about their care.
 Reviews are also vital so that hospitals can learn from any mistakes and improve care for future families.

 What now?
-The Secretary of State pledged £500,000 to turn this work into an easy to use, web-based tool and work has begun to make this a reality.
-Sands staff members Charlotte Bevan and Janet Scott are part of the MBRRACE-UK collaborative group designing and developing the PMRT, which will be ready to roll out at the end of 2017.
+In 2016 the Secretary of State pledged £500,000 to turn this work into an easy to use, web-based tool in England.
+Development work started last year and the PMRT has been rolling out from January 2018.
+All maternity units in England, Scotland and Wales have signed up to use it.
+Sands staff members Charlotte Bevan and Janet Scott are part of the MBRRACE-UK collaborative group designing and developing the PMRT, which will now be refined using feedback from units and extended to cover bereavement care too.